MinseokJGit/Research_Map/PLDI 2024 Rebuttal.md

 [A] Yes.
 In MUTAG dataset, for example, PL4XGL used only 5% of the learned GDL programs for classifying the test set.
+We will clarify it in the revised paper.